 1932 Jean Bart's melodrama The Man Who Reclaimed His Head opens on Broadway at the Broadhurst Theatre for a 28 performance run.
-Claude Rains, Stuart Casey and Jean Arthur star in the play about a brilliant but hideously deformed man who is driven to madness when he finds out his employer is having an affair with his wife.
+Claude Rains, Stuart Casey, and Jean Arthur star in the play about a brilliant but hideously deformed man who is driven to madness when he finds out his employer is having an affair with his wife.

-1975 Jazz titans Frank Sinatra, Ella Fitzgerald and Count Basie make their Broadway debuts in The Concert at the Uris Theatre.
+1975 Jazz titans Frank Sinatra, Ella Fitzgerald, and Count Basie make their Broadway debuts in The Concert at the Uris Theatre.
 The sold-out two week engagement features Sinatra and Fitzgerald singing against the backdrop of Basie's 18-man band (with 20 additional strings added for Sinatra's set).

-1977 Zero Mostel, star of stage and screen, dies today.
-His most notable work included leading the original Broadway casts of Fiddler On The Roof and A Funny Thing Happened on the Way To The Forum and starring in Mel Brooks' film, "The Producers."
+1977 Zero Mostel, star of stage and screen, dies at age 62.
+His most notable work included leading the original Broadway casts of Fiddler On The Roof and A Funny Thing Happened on the Way To The Forum and starring in the Mel Brooks film, The Producers.

-2009 Jordan Roth, who joined Jujamcyn Theaters in 2005 as resident producer and became vice president the following year, succeeds Rocco Landesman as president of that company, which owns and operates five major Broadway houses.
+2009 Jordan Roth, who joined Jujamcyn Theaters in 2005 as resident producer and became vice president the following year, succeeds Rocco Landesman as president of the company, which owns and operates five major Broadway houses.

 2009 Army Archerd, who chronicled the projects and practitioners of show business for a half a century through his column in Variety, dies at age 87.
 Archerd—whose unusual first name was an abbreviation of Armand—wrote a 900-word column, titled "Just for Variety," from 1953 to 2005, and continued contributing to Daily Variety and writing a blog for Variety.com through July 2009.